-A lot of attention is understandably paid to the question of vehicles being suitable for certain applications, but we don’t hear too much about which vehicles are best for short journeys.
+A lot of attention is understandably paid to the question of vehicles being suitable for certain applications, but we don’t hear too much truth about which vehicles are best for short journeys.
 We do hear plenty about what types of cars, trucks, SUVs or vans are best for long road trips, but which vehicles are best for short journeys should be a more common question as most of us don’t drive as much as we think.

 Of course, even though a compact car with a small displacement gas engine is the most efficient vehicle for doing repeated short trips, a compact car might be totally unsuitable for what you need to transport or the type of terrain you have to cover.
 So, let’s take a look at which vehicles are best for short journeys, depending on what you need them to do.

 Despite what a lot of us might think, the average distance driven per day by Americans is around 40 miles, according to the AAA American Driving Survey.
 When you stop and think about that for a moment, it soon becomes obvious that an electric car is perfectly suitable for the vast amount of American drivers.
 I’m going to stick my neck out here then and say that by far the best type of vehicle for driving short journeys is an electric car.
 Unfortunately, there are still practical issues with electric vehicles that rule them out for many.

 To learn more about the practicality of electric vehicles you can check out my article about EV ranges here.

 While a lot of our driving is made up of relatively short journeys, the average driver actually does around 13,000 miles per year, which would only work out at 35.6 miles per day if we drove every single day of the year.
 Because most of us don’t drive every day, it inevitably means some journeys will be much longer and that can rule out an electric car with a relatively short range.